cgadal-pythonpackages/manchester_lab/README.md

 `manchester_lab` is a python package for the use of various instruments in the experimental lab G.18 of the Manchester granular group.

-- `pyudv.read_mfprof`, which helps you read binary files from Met-Flow UDVs
-- `pyudv.geometry`, which helps you plot deal with multiple probe arragments, calculate the intersection points, reconstruct 2D velocity fields, etc ..
+- `manchester_lab.laser` helps you deal with the lasers
-- `pyudv.amplitude`, which helps you infer concentration from amplitude measurements
+- `manchester_lab.scale` helps you deal with the scale

 > [!WARNING]
 > Although tested, this is still in development, use with caution.
 Feedbacks welcome.
+Further modules will be added.

 ### Installation

 #### User only

-Using `pip3 install --upgrade https://github.com/cgadal-pythonpackages/pyudv/tarball/master`
+Using `pip3 install --upgrade https://github.com/cgadal-pythonpackages/manchester_lab/tarball/master`

-#### If code or development
+#### If code or development (you should probably do this)

-- clone the repository, e.g. `git clone https://github.com/cgadal-pythonpackages/pyudv`
+- clone the repository, e.g. `git clone https://github.com/manchester_lab/pyudv`
-- `cd pyudv && pip3 install -e ./` will install in editable mode.
+- `cd manchester_lab && pip3 install -e ./` will install in editable mode.

+### Usage

+- A proper documentation might be written at some point.
+For now, functions are documented, and this can seen after importing in python and typing `help(my_function)` or looking directly into the code.

+- Look at the `examples` folder for ideas on how to use this.